notxkcd/Codeforces-950/README.md

-# Codeforces 900 Problems - Junior Guide

-by [Dr Mostafa Saad Ibrahim](https://sites.google.com/site/mostafasibrahim/)  Overall ~950 problems for newcomers to problem solving.
+This is a problem solving sheet by [Dr Mostafa Saad Ibrahim](https://sites.google.com/site/mostafasibrahim/) - ~950 problems for newcomers to problem solving.

 The goal of this sheet is to enhance algorthmic probem solving skills for both programming competitions and interviws preparations.